Communication by the M-BUS protocol

 PROMOTIC communication driver PmMBus:

-communication in the PROMOTIC application, is represented by using the PROMOTIC driver:
+protocol in the PROMOTIC application, is used the PROMOTIC driver:

 PmMBus - Driver for communication by the M-BUS protocol